orhonovich/q-squared/README.md

       --save_steps
 ```

+The output will be two csv files: `dodeca_inconsistent_out.csv`, and `dodeca_inconsistent_out.steps.csv`.
+The first will
+contain the Q² score for each input example, without the NLI-based answer spans comparison (i.e., based on the F1
+token-level comparison).
+The second file will contain the various Q² steps, i.e., generated questions and answers.

 Then, run `nli_spans_comparison.py` with the steps file generated at the previous step (in the example above,
 `dodeca_inconsistent_out.steps.csv`).
 For example: